 I will have regular office hours as posted at the top of this syllabus.
-If you cannot make one of these times, you can e-mail, or see me after class to set an appointment.
+Please email me to set an appointment.
 I want to be available to you.
 If you email me, you can generally expect a response back in 48 hours during the week.
 If you email on a Friday or over the weekend, you will not hear back from me until the next business day (typically Monday).

-The best time to catch me is right after class, but let me know if you need to see me at another time.
-Office hours are based on appointments, and are first come, first served.
+Please email me to let me know if you need to see me at another time outside of scheduled office hours.
 During office hours, we can discuss course questions, psychology as a career, or other topics of interest to you.

 Please note that I run an extremely busy schedule, but I absolutely want to make time for our meetings.
-If I am unavailable at a time you can see me, let me know, and we will make time to meet.
+If I am unavailable at a time you try to see me, let me know, and we will make time to meet.